COMPANY FOUNDER PROFILE

-In 1996 they started running tours over the Trans-Siberian Railway which culminated in the contruction of the Golden Eagle Trans-Siberian Express by Zircon Corporation and Vagon RemService.
+In 1996 Tim and Marina started running tours along the Trans-Siberian Railway which culminated in the contruction of the Golden Eagle Trans-Siberian Express by Zircon Corporation and Vagon RemService in 2007.
 GW Travel Ltd operated the very first private Trans-Siberian Express tour on 25th May 1996.
-This train was hauled entirely by steam, using seventy two locomotives, travelling over 13,000 kms in 28 days.
+This train was hauled entirely by steam, using 72 locomotives, travelling over 13,000 kms in 28 days.
 Breaking new ground in Russia, this initial tour was the first of many and laid the foundation for Golden Eagle Luxury Trains to become the leading worldwide long distance luxury rail tour provider.

-Recognising the increasing worldwide demand for luxury rail travel, the portfolio was extended and in 1999 it ran its first private train tour in China.
-This was followed in 2004 by a Trans-Canadian tour and more recently, in 2006, with pioneering tours to Lhasa, travelling over the world's highest railway line, and India, between Bombay and Calcutta.
-In 2008, we completed our first Cape to Cairo journey by private train and luxury jet.
+Recognising the increasing worldwide demand for luxury rail travel, the portfolio was extended and in 1999 we ran the first private train tour in China.
+This was followed in 2004 by a Trans-Canadian tour and later, in 2006, with the first luxury train to traverse the Indian sub-continent between Bombay (Mumbai) and Calcutta (Kolkata) using the Deccan Odyssey.
+In 2008, they completed their first Cape to Cairo journey by private train (Rovos Rail) and luxury jet.

 In June 2012, GW Travel changed its name to Golden Eagle Luxury Trains Limited to better reflect its core business.